jfreboud/jfreboud.github.io/_drafts/2022-01-05-second-dimension.markdown

 You may have guessed that each circle in this image actually represents a pixel of the image.
-As we mentioned in the [previous paragraph](#the-visual-information-flow), our brain is triggered by the light on different colors.
+As we mentioned in the [previous paragraph](#the-visual-information-flow), our brain is triggered by the light on different materials.
 But the same image can also be seen as the different numbers of the pixels.
 In the below image, I have hidden the center of the image to show some pixels' values $ (red, green, blue) $.

 ![Image](/_assets/images/network/Image2.png)

 <br>

-Note that if the entire image was only numbers, you would have no way of understanding the image as a house.
+Note that if the entire image was only numbers, you would have had no way of understanding the image as a house.
 This is why we have to build a system that allows the computer to "understand" those numbers.

 ## Toward Visual Representations